 A Full-Spectrum Legal Education

 It’s true that law school will teach you how to “think like a lawyer.”
-Our goal is to help you develop strong critical thinking skills, as well as the professional tools you’ll need, no matter where your legal education takes you.
+Our goal in our JD program is to help you develop strong critical thinking skills, as well as the professional tools you’ll need, no matter where your legal education takes you.

 In your second and third years, you can select from a wide range of courses, seminars, clinical opportunities, internships, and externships.
 Dozens of courses are offered each semester, and 90 percent of them have between 5 and 25 students, making your classes highly interactive.